• x

 Programs: Information about program scheduling may be obtained from either park staff or kiosks.
 Upon request, special presentations can be arranged for groups.

 Hours: Open seven days a week, 365 days a year.
+Access to Beaver Dam State Park during winter months can limited or impassible due to adverse weather and road conditions.

 FIELD NOTES